NearNodeFlash/argocd-boilerplate/README.md

 descending order.
 The services are assigned a bootstrap level based on their dependence on each other.
 In general, to undeploy and/or upgrade the services at a particular level the bootstraps for any higher levels must be undeployed.

+#### Persistent grouping

+A bootstrap directory having a negative grouping value, such as `X-bootstrap-1` will be persistent; it will never be undeployed by the `tools/undeploy-env.sh` tool.

 ### Populate the new environment in your gitops repo